 Cats are not known to be the biggest lovers of snow.
-Not all cats will enjoy the cold, but some will, and it mainly depends on the breed.
+Not all cats enjoy the cold, but some will since it mainly depends on the breed.
 Still, most house cats do not like the cold and wet feeling of snow.

 Do All Cats Like Snow?

 Cats originated in desert climates, so they prefer dry environments.
-Over the years, some breeds of cats have adapted to the cooler weather by growing thicker fur that acts as an insulator.
+Over the years, some breeds have adapted to the cooler weather by growing thicker fur that acts like an insulator.
 These breeds include the Norwegian and Siberian Forest cats.

-Some of these cat breeds find snow irresistible and will enjoy leaping and playing in the snow when given the opportunity.
-Traditionally, cats prefer cozy warm places over cold and wetness and you’ll notice your cat seeking out sunny and warm places when the temperature starts to drop.
+They find snow irresistible and enjoy leaping and playing in the snow when given the opportunity.
+Traditionally, cats prefer cozy, warm places over cold and wet surfaces, and you’ll notice your cat seeking out sunny and warm places when the temperature starts to drop.

-With that being said, some cats have actually evolved to thrive in cold climates.
-This includes the following cat breeds:
+However, some cats have evolved to thrive in cold climates.
+This includes the following breeds:

-Every cat is unique, and their preference may surprise you.
-Regardless of their breed, some cats will enjoy playing and experiencing what snow has to offer in the forms of enrichment and curiosity, whereas some will want nothing to do with the cold and wetness snow brings into their life.
+Every cat is unique, and their feelings about snow may surprise you.
+Regardless of their breed, some cats like playing and experiencing what snow has to offer, whereas others want nothing to do with the cold and wetness snow brings into their life.

-There is no sure way to determine if your cat will like snow or not, so if you do have the opportunity to place your cat in a snowy environment, only then you will be able to watch how they respond.
+There is no sure way to determine if your cat will like snow or not until you let them examine a snowy environment.

 How To Keep Your Cat Safe In Snow

-Cats who take a liking to snow will spend more of their time outdoors exploring in the snow-white heaps and experiencing the cold.
-However, there are steps you need to take to insure your cat is kept safe in snowy environments so that they can enjoy the snow without being put in harm’s way.
+Cats who like snow will spend more of their time outdoors exploring the snow-white heaps and experiencing the cold.
+However, you need to take steps to ensure your cat is kept safe in snowy environments so that they can enjoy the snow without being put in harm’s way.

 Cats are prone to developing illnesses like hypothermia below freezing temperatures.
-Some illnesses can be life-threatening, especially if they start to lose blood flow to their limbs from being in the snow for too long.
-It is always best to put measures in place so your cat can enjoy exploring snow if it is something they like, rather than having to deal with serious consequences.
+Severe cases are life-threatening, especially if they lose blood flow to their limbs from being in the snow for too long.
+It is always best to put measures in place to guarantee their safety so your cat can enjoy exploring snow if it is something they like.

-Snow grit can also get trapped between their paw pads, which can be irritating.
-You can use a cotton pad or earbud to gently wipe their paws clean.
-Your cat’s paw pads may also become dry and cracked from the cold air.
+Debris from the snow can get trapped between their paw pads, which can be irritating, and your cat’s paw pads can also become dry and cracked from the cold air.
+You can use a cotton pad to wipe their paws clean.

-Cats who spend time playing in the snow or being in constant cold environments will use more energy trying to keep themselves warm.
-It is essential to ensure your cat is being fed a healthy diet full of the nutrients they require to fuel their bodies and maintain lean muscle and fat to keep themselves insulated.
-This could also mean that you should divide their meals into small portions throughout the day.
+Cats who spend time playing in the snow use more energy trying to keep themselves warm.
+It is essential to ensure your cat is fed a healthy diet full of the nutrients to fuel their bodies and maintain lean muscle and fat to keep themselves insulated.
+You can divide their meals into small portions throughout the day to sustain their energy.

-If your cat continuously goes outside when it’s snowing or during freezing temperatures and then comes to directly sit near a heating device, they are at risk of overheating.
-This abnormal hot to cold body regulation is also not good for their immune systems.
+If your cat continuously goes outside when it’s snowing or during freezing temperatures and then sits near a heating device, they are at risk of overheating.
+This abnormal hot-to-cold body regulation isn’t healthy.

-Your cat may also spend less time drinking water when it is snowing, and their bodies are constantly keeping them warm by using a lot of energy, which can cause your cat to become dehydrated.
+Your cat may also spend less time drinking water when it is snowing, and their bodies constantly keep them warm by using a lot of energy, which can cause your cat to become dehydrated.

-In bad weather, heavy snow and ice can seal your cat flap closed which can prevent your cat from entering or exiting your home.
+In bad weather, heavy snow and ice can seal your cat flap closed, which can prevent them from entering or exiting your home.
 This can be dangerous because your cat can get trapped outside.
-If it is snowing, your cat should have at least two entry and exit options available in the case that one fails.
-It can be dangerous for your cat to get trapped outside in the snow and cold.
+If it is snowing, your cat should have at least two entry and exit options available.

-Humans have many ways to keep warm when it begins to snow and the temperature drops—but your cat does not.
-It is important to ensure that they have a warm and soft bed and blanket to come back to after they have finished playing in the snow.
-Do not place radiators or heating devices close to the area your cat sleeps or rests on because it may cause your cat to overheat or become uncomfortable.
+Humans have many ways to keep warm when it snows and the temperature drops, but your cat does not.
+It is vital to ensure that they have a warm and soft bed and blanket to return to after playing in the snow.
+Do not place radiators or heating devices close to the area your cat sleeps or rests on because it may cause them to overheat or become uncomfortable.

-The cold can cause your cat’s joints to become stiff and painful, especially if they are old or suffering from arthritis and other joint inflammatory problems.
-It’s a good idea to ensure your cat’s joints are taken care of by giving them supplements to combat and relieve any joint discomfort during these cold times.
+The cold can cause your cat’s joints to become stiff and painful, especially if they are old or suffering from arthritis and other joint problems.
+You can find several commercial supplements designed to help cats with joint issues, but it’s best to get a prescription from your vet since they’ll know which products are safe for your pet.

 How To Tell If Your Cat Is Too Cold